Computer Science, Philosophy, Honors Program

 - “The Information Age: Friend or Foe of the Liberal Arts?” in Augsburg College Faculty Lectures, Volume 6, edited by Myles C. Stenshoel, 1988.
-Also in Occasional Papers on the Christian Faith and Liberal Arts 1986-1986, Arthur L. Olsen, gen. ed., Division of College and University Services, American Lutheran Church, 1-14.
+Winner of a Lutheran college competition, it also appeared in Occasional Papers on the Christian Faith and Liberal Arts 1986-1986, Arthur L. Olsen, gen. ed., Division of College and University Services, American Lutheran Church, 1-14.

 - “Using Cellular Automata and Complexity Theory,” in Grayson, Lawrence P., Frontiers in Education, American Society for Engineering Education Conference, Washington, D.C., April, 1993.

 - The Turing Test and the Frame Problem: AI’s Mistaken Understanding of Intelligence, Ablex Series in Artificial Intelligence, Yorick Wilks, ed., 1994, 216 pages.
 ISBN: 978-1567500301.

 - “Inductive Explorations with Class 2 Systems,” Computer Science Education, 5, 1994, 149-164.

 - “Class Four Systems and Computer Simulation,” Computers and Philosophy Conference, Stanford University, Stanford, CA, July, 1996.